spahicnedim/navigatorba-qa-assignment/Readme.md

 ---

-## Test Case 10: Report a Problem via "Report Issue" Form
+## Test Case 10: Report a Problem via "Report a Problem" Form

 - **Title:** Reporting an Issue
-- **Objective:** Ensure that the Report Issue form submits successfully.
+- **Objective:** Ensure that the Report a Problem form submits successfully.
 - **Preconditions:** User is logged in or anonymous.
 - **Test Steps:**
-    1. Fill out the Report Issue form with details.
+    1. Fill out the Report a Problem form with details.
     2. Submit the form.
 - **Expected Result:** Success message confirming the report submission.
 - **Actual Result:** Unable to send your feedback.
 Some unexpected error occurred.
 Please try again.
 That error appears and i couldn't send a report.